brantburnett/Snappier/README.md

         // This option assumes that you are managing buffers yourself in an efficient way.
         // In this example, we're using heap allocated byte arrays, however in most cases
         // you would get these buffers from a buffer pool like ArrayPool<byte> or MemoryPool<byte>.

+        // If the output buffer is too small, an ArgumentException is thrown.
+This will not
+        // occur in this example because a sufficient buffer is always allocated via
+        // Snappy.GetMaxCompressedLength or Snappy.GetUncompressedLength.
+There are TryCompress
+        // and TryDecompress overloads that return false if the output buffer is too small
+        // rather than throwing an exception.

         // Compression
         byte[] buffer = new byte[Snappy.GetMaxCompressedLength(Data)];